 The use of herbs is a time-honored approach to strengthening the body and treating disease.
-Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
+However, herbs can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs only under the supervision of a health care practitioner.

 - Butterbur (Petasites hybridus.
 500 mg per day).
 Butterbur has been used traditionally to treat asthma and bronchitis and to reduce mucus.
 Several scientific studies suggest it can help with allergic rhinitis.
 One study of 125 people with hay fever found that an extract of butterbur was as effective as Zyrtec.
 Another study compared butterbur to Allegra with similar findings.
-Both studies were small, however, so more research is needed.
-Researchers don’t know whether taking butterbur longer than 12 - 16 weeks is safe.
+However, both studies were small.
+So more research is needed.
+Researchers don't know whether taking butterbur longer than 12 to 16 weeks is safe.
 Butterbur can cause stomach upset, headache, and drowsiness.
 Pregnant and breastfeeding women, and young children, should not take butterbur.
 If you take any prescription medications, ask your doctor before taking butterbur.
 Only use butterbur products from a reputable manufacturer under the guidance of your physician.
 Low quality butterbur may contain potentially harmful toxins.

-- Tinospora cordifolia (300 mg three times daily) -- In one study, people with allergic rhinitis who took a specific formulation of tinospora (Tinofend) for 8 weeks had many fewer symptoms than those who took placebo.
+- Tinospora cordifolia (300 mg three times per day) -- In one study, people with allergic rhinitis who took a specific formulation of tinospora (Tinofend) for 8 weeks had many fewer symptoms than those who took placebo.
 Some researchers questioned the results of the study.
 More research is needed.
-People who have diabetes or an autoimmune disease, such as rheumatoid arthritis or Crohn’s disease should not take tinospora.
+People who have diabetes or an autoimmune disease, such as rheumatoid arthritis or Crohn's disease should not take tinospora.
 Pregnant or breastfeeding women should not take it, either.
 Tinospora can interact negatively with diabetes medications and drugs that suppress the immune system.